-I remember holding the fireflies in my hand.
+I remember holding the firefly in my hand.
 I remember how it struggled, until it didn’t.
 Until it was a part of me.

 The fireflies shifted.
-They came over me, and left you.
+They came over to me, and left you.

 I remember the familiar look in your eyes.
 The confusion.
 I never wanted to see that confusion in your eyes again.
 You deserved to be loved and you deserved to know that.